Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_PromptEngineering.md

 1. Generate Documentation and Diagram

+In `python_examples/model_script.py`:
-    In `python_examples/model_script.py`, generate Markdown documentation with docstrings and a Mermaid diagram showing the relationships among `Author`, `Book` and `Library`.
+    Generate Markdown documentation with docstrings and a Mermaid diagram showing the relationships among `Author`, `Book` and `Library`.
 The diagram should depict classes as nodes and references as arrows.

     Create a README for the Student Performance Dashboard described in `requirements/BRD.md`.
 Include an overview of the project, setup instructions, API endpoints and a Mermaid diagram illustrating the data flow from ingestion to report generation.